Northwestern Memorial Hospital PGY2 Residency Programs

 Additional Activities

-• Research Project: Each resident will complete an independent, longitudinal research project that will be presented at the American College of Cardiology Conference or another cardiology conference as deemed appropriate by the research advisor and residency advisory committee.
+- Research project: Each resident will complete an independent, longitudinal research project that they present at the American College of Cardiology Conference or another cardiology conference.

-• Committee Participation: Each resident will longitudinally participate in two institution-based subcommittees and are encouraged to get involved in one professional society committee.
+- Committee participation: You will longitudinally participate in two institution-based subcommittees.
+We encourage residents to get involved in one professional society committee.

-• Transitions of Care: Each resident will serve as the clinical pharmacist one day every other week in the Ventricular Assist Device Clinic for the duration of the residency year.
+- Transitions of care: Throughout your residency year, you will serve as the clinical pharmacist one day every other week in the Ventricular Assist Device and Heart Transplant Clinics.

-• Precepting Experiences: PGY2 residents will be involved with precepting PGY1 residents and pharmacy students during their learning experiences.
+- Precepting experiences: You will be involved with precepting PGY1 residents and pharmacy students during their learning experiences.

 Staffing

-• The resident will provide evening clinical service coverage every third weekend as the decentralized intensive care unit pharmacist
+- Provide evening clinical service coverage every third weekend as the decentralized ICU pharmacist.

-• In addition, the resident will be expected to staff one winter holiday (Thanksgiving, Christmas, or New Year's) and one summer holiday (Memorial Day, 4th of July, or Labor Day)
+- Be expected to staff one winter holiday (Thanksgiving, Christmas or New Year's Day) and one summer holiday (Memorial Day, Fourth of July or Labor Day).

-Allie Mowery is from Saginaw, MI.
-She attended Ferris State University for undergraduate studies and then the Ferris State College of Pharmacy where she received her doctorate of Pharmacy.
-She completed pharmacy practice residency at Munson Medical Center in Traverse City, Michigan and a cardiology residency at the University of Maryland School of Pharmacy.
+Mowery attended Ferris State College of Pharmacy where she received her Doctor of Pharmacy.
+She completed pharmacy practice residency at Munson Medical Center and a cardiology residency at University of Maryland School of Pharmacy.
 She is certified by the Board of Pharmacy Specialties as a cardiology specialist.
-Allie has been at Northwestern Memorial Hospital since 2018 and is currently the team lead for cardiology pharmacy services while practicing in outpatient heart failure.
+Mowery has been at Northwestern Memorial Hospital since 2018, and she is the practice coordinator for Cardiology, ICU, Emergency Department and NICU clinical teams.

 Rotations